CoorsTek celebrates 100 years in Golden

 - MillerCoors' Golden brewery named Colorado Recycler of the Year by the Colorado Association for Recycling

 Colorado's first retail marijuana businesses are licensed.
 The operation of marijuana cultivation facilities, product facilities, and retail marijuana stores are prohibited in unincorporated Jefferson County.

 October 5, 2014

 Travis Sandlin is first person to escape from the Jefferson County Detention Center.
 He escapes from the 6th floor of the North Tower and is on the run for 10 days, recaptured in Boulder County.

 October 17, 2014

-- Colorado School of Mines named top engineering college in the United States by USA Today newspaper
+- Colorado School of Mines named top engineering college in the US by USA Today newspaper

-- The Bradford-Perley Site in Ken Caryl Ranch vicinity listed on the National Register of Historic Places
+- The Bradford-Perley site in Ken Caryl Ranch listed on the National Register of Historic Places

 - Tiny Town celebrates 100 years